trlarkin/personal_site/md/blogs/blog1.md

 This is the first "blog" in what will hopefully be a series of notes/explanations on some topics in functional programming.
 These topics will include dependent types and linear types.
 Enjoy!

 ## My issue with Scheme
-Scheme is a beautiful language, and the toy language "Pie" uses the Scheme syntax to build its toy language.
-My problem with it is that it is not as pretty, and how pretty something is can really affect my perception.
+Scheme is a beautiful language, and the toy language "Pie" uses the Scheme syntax as its base.
+My problem with it is that it is not pretty, and how pretty something is can really affect my opinion on it.
 In Scheme we end up with things like:
 ```scheme
 (define swap
     (lambda (p)